apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/2_expr.md

 | NOT EXISTS |  Check whether a collection is empty         | SELECT * FROM ChirpMessages cm <br/>WHERE NOT EXISTS cm.referredTopics; |

 ### <a id="Comparison_operators">Comparison operators</a>
 Comparison operators are used to compare values.
 The comparison operators fall into one of two sub-categories: missing value comparisons and regular value comparisons.
-SQL++ (and JSON) has two ways of representing missing information in a record - the presence of the field with a NULL for its value (as in SQL), and the absence of the field (which JSON permits).
-For example, the first of the following records represents Jack, whose friend is Jill.
+SQL++ (and JSON) has two ways of representing missing information in a object - the presence of the field with a NULL for its value (as in SQL), and the absence of the field (which JSON permits).
+For example, the first of the following objects represents Jack, whose friend is Jill.
 In the other examples, Jake is friendless a la SQL, with a friend field that is NULL, while Joe is friendless in a more natural (for JSON) way, i.e., by not having a friend field.

 ##### Examples
 {"name": "Jack", "friend": "Jill"}